Help & Frequently Asked Questions

 +

-For Tier 1 countries, positions are sourced directly from official railway operator APIs and updated every 30 seconds.
-Accuracy depends on the quality of each operator's feed — typically within 1-2 minutes of ground truth.
+For Tier 1 countries (Live GPS), positions are sourced directly from official railway operator APIs — such as Deutsche Bahn, Network Rail, iRail, and Finnish Digitraffic — and refreshed every 30 seconds.
+Accuracy is typically within one to two minutes of ground truth and depends on the quality of each operator's feed.

 How often is schedule data updated?